wavejumper/rehook/README.md

 ## rehook.test API

+**Note:** while documentation is improving, please check out the rehook tests for a reference on how to use the API.

 `rehook.test` wraps the [cljs.test](https://clojurescript.org/tools/testing) API with a bit of additional syntactic sugar.

 This means rehook tests compile to something `cljs.test` understands!